Discovering Meditation Home Page Next Talk

 Retreatant: There are a lot of books about positive thinking.
 Whenever I try to do that, something negative comes up!

 Godwin: It is the same process.
-We have been so conditioned that it has become a habit to give ourselves minuses, it is so strong in us.
-And then learning to work with this, and learning to give plusses - very, very difficult.
-So it shows how strong our conditioning is.
-It shows how strong our addictions are.
-It shows how strong our habits really are.
-So meditation is really working with problems or habits or conditionings.
-To use computer language: to deprogramme oneself.
+We have been so conditioned that it has become a habit to give ourselves minuses.
+It is so strong in us.
+So when we try to work with this and learn to give plusses, it is very, very difficult.
+This shows how strong our conditioning is.
+This shows how strong our addictions and our habits really are.
+So meditation is really about working with problems or habits or conditionings.
+To use computer language, it means to de-programme oneself.

 Retreatant: I have a simple question: what is reality?